MohammadHammad1796/RemoteConnection/README.md

-﻿# Master of web science project in Syrian Virtual University
+﻿# Master of web science assignment in Syrian Virtual University
-# Course ADP
+# Course ADP (Distributed Applications Programming)
 ---

 ## What will this application do?